 Here's how we make it happen.

-There's no need to go into micro-detail: t-shirt sizing the scale of the milestone is enough to give you a good estimate of the time required.
+There's no need to go into micro-detail: t-shirt sizing the scale of the deliverable is enough to give you a good estimate of the time required.

 Let's discuss, and book a free AirSaas trial.